Nursing

 Inver Hills, in partnership with the Minnesota Alliance for Nursing Education (MANE), offers a Bachelor of Science in Nursing curriculum, along with an Associate of Science in Nursing degree.

-Currently enrolled nursing students will continue with the program until completion without disruption to their studies at Inver Hills or Metropolitan State University.
-Successful completion of the program will lead to an Associate of Science (AS) in Nursing program from Inver Hills and eligibility to take the NCLEX-RN licensure examination.
+Successful completion of the program will lead to an Associate of Science (AS) in Nursing from Inver Hills and eligibility to take the NCLEX-RN licensure examination.

 Program Details: